 - The loan period is for 15 years.

-- You accrue interest on the principal amount of 4% per year from the date of your check.
-A $5,000 loan earns $200 per year.
+- You accrue simple interest on the principal amount of 4% per year from the date we receive your check.
+On a $5,000 loan we would pay $200 in interest per year.

 - We will pay you interest annually beginning in the year following our first year of operations.